 7. Automated material flow

-Docking stations automate material postings and serve as a link between automated planning, AGV and human interaction.
+Docking stations automate material bookings and serve as a link between automated planning, AGV and human interaction.

 8. Control system for non-automated transport

-As well as fully automated transports via AGV, the software can transfer instructions to personnel which then post the instructions directly onsite using a tablet.
+As well as fully automated transports via AGVs, the software can transfer instructions to personnel which then post the instructions directly on-site using a tablet.

 Docking stations: storage locations with added value